shepai/Chaos-Robotics/README.md

 and recovery.
 This is in addition to having better hardware relationships to interface with an environment with reliability [4].

+## Contents

+### 3D_models
+This stores the 3D designs for printing within the realm of sensors and robotics hardware needed for the project.
+### Assets
+Within assets we store results, both image and video of trials and experiments.
+### Bio-inspired sensors
+Contains the code for interfacing with sensors
+### Hardware
+Contains the code for interfacing with hardware, mainly motor control and some GUI software that allows control over wifi for robots.
+The robot will need to use a Raspberry Pi Pico Wireless for this to work.
+You will also need a local area network that allows socket library connections.
+For university wifi this mat not work.
+### models
+A place to store models saved that took much time to train
+### Simulation
+Simulation stores all the simulation experiments.
+Some have explicitly written simulations for navigation, and others make use of open AI gym.
+The simulations make use of chaotic generations or chaotic neurons for control of an agent.
 ## References
 [1] William A Lewinger and Roger D Quinn.
 Neurobiologically-based control system for an adaptively walking hexapod.
 Industrial Robot: An International Journal, 2011.